-In the case of LVT replacing Council Tax I would suggest there are two possibilities, both the same in principle but different in degree; one a change to a full 100% LVT, the other to a partial LVT based on the ‘split rate’ system practised successfully in Pennsylvania.
+In the case of LVT replacing Council Tax I would suggest there are two possibilities, both the same in principle but different in degree; one a change to a full 100% LVT, the other to a partial LVT based on the ‘split rate’ system practised successfully in several cities in Pennsylvania, USA.

 If LVT were to be introduced at the national level, dealing with the the issue of winners and losers would be magnified considerably, but a similar formula could be devised where the principle of winners compensating losers over a transition period would still apply.

 The Council Tax Deficiency:

 In England, local revenue for residential properties is currently collected through the Council Tax, which a great many commentators agree is grossly inefficient.
 One of the main criticisms is that the tax is still based on valuations that are 29 years out of date, but another serious defect is with the banding system.
 There are eight bands based on what the property would have been valued at in 1991 ranging between the minimum, band A at £40K, to the maximum, band H at £320K.
 Each council is allowed to set their own rates within these bands.
 In poorer areas the greater number of properties lie in bands A to D whereas In wealthier areas they tend to be in bands D to H, which means that wealthier areas can raise the same amount of revenue from a lower than normal rate, mainly from high value properties, which is seen as unfair.
 Table 1 shows comparative numbers of properties in the tax bands for different cities and counties in England in 2019: